heggy231/accounting.js/MyNote/videoNote.md

   given 1 => '$1'
   given [1, 2, 3] => ['$1', '$2', '$3']

+- transforming every element in an array => return a new array

 function formatMoney (numbers) {
   /* Check if numbers argument we passed-in is whether
    *  isArray or not. */